Self-Guided Heritage Trail

 George Town Heritage Walk: A Self-Guided Tour Through 5 Centuries

-This is the route I walk with every friend who visits β refined over hundreds of trips through the UNESCO zone.
-I've timed every segment, know which clan house guards will share stories if you ask, and have mapped the best food stops along the way.
+This is the route I walk with every friend who visits — refined over hundreds of trips through the UNESCO zone.
+I've timed every segment, know which clan house guards will share stories if you ask, and have mapped the food stops worth hitting along the way.
 Start early, wear comfortable shoes, and leave room for detours.

 Tour Overview